richafnu/Viva/Viva/glint/setup/copilot-manager-quick-guide.md

 - Copilot is embedded within the existing reporting flow.
 Within any report, a new window opens so you can look at comments in that report.
 - Copilot is only saved within your current user session.
 After logging out, it disappears.
 To save your summary, highlight the content, select **Save**, and copy it to a document.

-## Suggested high-level prompts for general comment summarization
+## Prompt starters

+Use these ideas to generate prompts that work for you.

+> [!NOTE]
-Fill in your own attributes, filters, survey names, or employee names where the examples have square brackets examples.
+> Fill in your own attributes, filters, survey names, or employee names where the examples have **square brackets**.

 - Summarize all comments for me.
 - What are employees saying at my organization?